Customising your Koha catalogue 2025

 The OPAC is divided into sections that can hold custom content or be edited.

-In Koha 21.05 and earlier, the tools to edit these sections can all be found in the staff client, under ‘Tools’ > ‘News’.
+In Koha 21.05 and earlier, the tools to edit these sections can all be found in the staff interface, under ‘Tools’ > ‘News’.

-In Koha 21.11, the tools to edit these sections can still be found in the staff client, however, most sections have been separated to ‘Tools’ > ‘HTML customisations’.
+In Koha 21.11 and above, the tools to edit these sections can still be found in the staff interface, however, most sections have been separated to ‘Tools’ > ‘HTML customisations’.
 You may also use the tools ‘Tools’ > ‘News’ and ‘Tools’ > ‘Quote editor’.

-The ‘HTML customisations’ and ‘News’ tools provide a WYSIWYG (what you see is what you get) editor so tables and images can be inserted or text can be easily formatted, and a text editor for those more comfortable with writing HTML.
+The ‘HTML customisations’ and ‘News’ tools provide a WYSIWYG (what you see is what you get) editor so tables and images can be inserted or text can be easily formatted.
+There is also a standard text editor option for those more comfortable with writing HTML.

 Screenshot displaying The editable regions on the OPAC are commonly utilised by Koha libraries for different reasons.